lukaslaobeyer/AutoFlight_v1/documentation/source/autoscript/builtin.rst

 .. function:: basicctl.move(pitch, roll, gaz, yaw)

    Moves the drone by setting the pitch and roll angles as well as vertical and rotational speed.
+Values will be clipped at the maximum allowable (see :func:`basicctl.limits`).

    .. note:: This function will cause the drone to move with the specified parameters for an infinite amount of time.
 You will need to call the ``hover()`` command to stop it.